vasile007/FixerUpper-Secure-Web-Application/README.md

 ## ⚠️ Disclaimer

-This application is a prototype created to demonstrate full-stack web development and secure coding practices.
+FixerUpper is a security-focused prototype designed to demonstrate secure web application development practices.

 It is not intended to process real financial transactions or store production customer data.